 Hanson R. Hosein and Heather R. Hughes are principals of HRH Media Group LLC, a Seattle-based communications strategy and content production agency.

-Heather is a veteran journalist (NBC News, Ha’aretz newspaper, CHBC TV, KING 5), award-winning documentary filmmaker and marketer (Sahale Snacks) and a journalism graduate of Western Washington University.
+Heather is a veteran journalist (NBC News, Ha’aretz newspaper, CHBC TV, KING 5), award-winning documentary filmmaker and communicator (Premera Blue Cross, Sahale Snacks) and a journalism graduate of Western Washington University.

 Hanson began his professional journey as a real-time storyteller in journalism.
 His first job out of school was at NBC Nightly News in New York City.
 This rarified experience inspired the pursuit of a creative life on the edge.
 Hanson soon moved to the Middle East with NBC to cover conflict, disaster and stories of hope for nearly four years.
 He also earned Emmy and Overseas Press Club awards for his work in the Balkans.

 During this time, Hanson grasped the promise – and peril – of the nascent digital revolution.
 He began to shift his energies to storyteller and sense-maker.
 Hanson became an early-adopter of social and streaming media.
 He honed his skills as such during an 18-month stint with CBC News in British Columbia – as a solo TV correspondent equipped with laptop and digital video camera.